-- Inspect the side rails for flaws and cracks.
-Promptly report and address any defects.
+Another thing to inspect is ladder defects.
+Take a look at the side rails for flaws and cracks, and promptly report and address any defects.

 - The duty rating of the ladder must be greater than the total weight of the climber on the ladder.

-- The length of the ladder must be tall enough, so the climber doesn’t have to reach for objects.
+- The length of the ladder must be tall enough so that the climber doesn’t have to reach for objects.

 - Apply Safety-in-Design and Constructability principles to finish as much of the project on the ground as possible.

 - Perform monthly ladder inspections.
-Appoint a Safety Manager to perform an inspection at tool box time and instruct them to keep a log of the last time the ladder was inspected.
-Pay special attention for cautionary faults, such as:
+Appoint a Safety Manager to perform an inspection at toolbox time and instruct them to keep a log of the last time the ladder was inspected.
+Pay special attention to cautionary faults, such as:

 - Missing or loose steps